-Counselors are available to assist the student in becoming oriented to the college, selecting courses, making a career choice, and understanding and attempting to resolve any personal difficulties.
+Counselors are available to assist the student in becoming oriented to the college, making a career choice and resolving personal difficulties.

-The Career Information Center has information to broaden the student's understanding of different careers which match individual student profiles evidenced by the interpretation of career planning instruments such as the Career Planning Profile, the computerized Career Guidance System ("Siggy"), the Strong-Campbell Interest Inventory, and the American College Test result.
+The Career Information Center has information to broaden the student's understanding of different careers which match individual student profiles developed through the use of career planning instruments such as the Career Planning Profile, the computerized Career Guidance System (SIGI +), the Strong-Campbell Interest Inventory and the Myers Briggs Type Indicator.